 What are multifocal contact lenses?

-Differences between bifocal and multifocal
+What are the differences between bifocal and multifocal contact lenses?

-All you really need to know is that ’bifocal’ specifically refers to contact lenses with exactly two prescriptive powers in, whilst multifocals are any lenses with more than one.
+All you really need to know is that ’bifocal’ specifically refers to contact lenses with exactly two prescriptive powers in, whilst multifocal are lenses with more than one.

 Types of multifocal contact lenses

-- Aspheric – This is the most common type of multifocal contact lens.
-Short and long distance prescriptions are blended together, allowing for your eyes to select the required prescription right in front of the pupil.
+Aspheric – This is the most common type of multifocal contact lens.
+Short and long-distance prescriptions are blended together, allowing for your eyes to select the required prescription right in front of the pupil.

-- Concentric – Your normal prescription is provided in the centre of the lens, while different powers are offered in concentric rings around the middle.
+Concentric – Your normal prescription is provided in the centre of the lens, while different powers are offered in concentric rings around the middle.